t-mullen/video-stream-merger/README.md

   y: 0,
   width: <width of output>,     // size to draw the stream
   height: <height of output>,
+  index: null, // Order in which to draw the stream (0 pushes to bottom, null pushes to top)
   mute: false,  // if true, any audio tracks will not be merged
   draw: null,    // A custom drawing function (see below)
   audioEffect: null // A custom WebAudio effect (see below)